 SCO only will be avalable to farms that select one particular commodity title program: Price Loss Coverage (PLC).
-Whether the availability of SCO should influence commodity title choice is a subject being investigated and will be handled in future posts on farmdoc daily.
+Whether the availability of SCO should influence commodity title choice is a subject being investigated and will be handled in future articles on farmdoc daily.
 Also, whether the availability of SCO should influence farm-level crop insurance choices will be dealt with as crop insurance decisions are made for 2015.
 While these are important considerations in the future, they should not have an impact on 2014 crop insurance decisions, as 2014 Farm Bill modifications begin in the 2015 cropping year.

 2014 Insurance Decision Environment

 There are two large changes between the 2013 and 2014 crop insurance decision environments.
 First, 2014 projected prices will be much lower than 2013 projected prices.
 The projected price for corn was $5.65 in 2013, and is likely to be around $4.58 in 2014.
 This decrease in projected price will lower guarantees.
-More information on these impacts are provided in a December 10, 2013 post on farmdoc daily entitled Crop Insurance Premiums and Guarantees for 2014.
-In that post, it is argued that lower projected prices should not influence coverage level choices.
+More information on these impacts are provided in a December 10, 2013 article on farmdoc daily entitled Crop Insurance Premiums and Guarantees for 2014.
+In that article, it is argued that lower projected prices should not influence coverage level choices.
 Most farmers will find taking RP at an 80% and 85% coverage level advisable.
-The 80% and 85% coverage levels are the most used coverage levels by farms in Illinois (see the January 14 farmdoc daily post entitled Coverage Level Choices for 2014 for more detail.
+The 80% and 85% coverage levels are the most used coverage levels by farms in Illinois (see the January 14 farmdoc daily article entitled Coverage Level Choices for 2014 for more detail).

 The other change has been a new policy for providing county-level insurance.
 The Agricultural Risk Protection (ARPI) policy was introduced and replaces Group Risk Plan and Group Risk Income Plan.
 Under ARPI, there are different plans that result in different types of insurance.
 The ARPI plan called Area Risk Protection (ARP) provides the equivalent coverage as offered by Group Risk Income Plan with the Harvest Revenue option (GRIP-HR).
 While there are differences between ARPI plans and previous Group insurances, most farmers will find ARPI plans as useful substitutes for previous plans.
 Farmers who purchased GRIP-HR will find ARP a good substitute.
-More detail on ARPI is provided in a January 7th farmdoc daily post entitled Area Risk Protection Insurance: A Comparison to Group Plans.
+More detail on ARPI is provided in a January 7th farmdoc daily article entitled Area Risk Protection Insurance: A Comparison to Group Plans.

 2014 Crop Insurance Recommendations